aditya23043/FetchTheBerry/README.md

 - SW  -> Pin 29 -> GP22

 # Firmware
 > NOTE: This program is coded in micropython.
-- In order to make this work,
 1. Hold the bootsel button on your pico while plugging it in.
 2. Download the latest micropython firmware for your pico / pico w.
 3. Copy it to the pico's working directory.
 4. It will restart itself and boot up in micropython mode.
 5. Clone the repo
 6. Re-plug the pico back in the computer or provide direct power from your outlet using the micro usb cable.
 7. Enjoy!